Pietrangelo scores twice, St. Louis Blues beat Toronto Maple Leafs 6-4

+Alex Pietrangelo is off to an outstanding start.
+Same for the St. Louis Blues.

-Alex Pietrangelo scored twice, Jaden Schwartz and Brayden Schenn each had three assists, and the St. Louis Blues beat the Toronto Maple Leafs 6-4 on Saturday night.
+Pietrangelo scored twice, Brayden Schenn had four assists and the Blues beat the Toronto Maple Leafs 6-4 on Saturday night.

 Vladimir Tarasenko, Joel Edmundson, Magnus Paajarvi and Vladimir Sobotka also scored for the Blues, who improved to 6-1 at home.
-Jake Allen had 26 saves.
+Jaden Schwartz had three assists, and Jake Allen made 26 saves.

-Edmundson and Pietrangelo gave St. Louis a league-best 16 goals from defencemen this season.
-Pietrangelo's 15 points leads all NHL defencemen.
+Edmundson and Pietrangelo gave St. Louis a league-best 17 goals from defencemen this season.

+"Even the nights when we don't score on the back end, we're getting chances, we're getting a lot of shots," Pietrangelo said.
+"The forwards are doing a really good job of protecting us when we do go down and we're kind of just rotating those five guys and when you do that you're going to get opportunities all over the ice."

 The Blues have earned points in six of their last seven home games against Toronto (5-1-1).